-Julia and Clyde Holmes are very fond of their family home and make sure to take good care of their property.
-This includes planning ahead to anticipate seasonal patterns and ensure their house is prepared for expected weather changes such as the rainy season.
-The Holmes family has compiled some guidelines that you too can put things in place to minimize flooding and potential flood damage.
+Julia and Clyde Holmes are very fond of their home and make sure to take good care of it.
+This includes planning ahead to anticipate seasonal weather patterns and ensure their house is prepared for the rainy season.
+The Holmes family has compiled some guidelines that you too can put in place to minimise flooding and potential flood damage.

 1. Home Changes